karol11/cml/README.md

 The main features that distinguish CML from competitors are:
 - CML stores explicit type information,
 - Its data formats are not limited to tree-like structures, CML can store arbitrary cross-references,
-- CML has simple, obvious and unambiguous syntax ideally suitable both for human reader and computer parsing.
+- CML has simple, obvious and unambiguous syntax ideally suitable both for a human reader and computer parsing.

 This repository contains libraries for
 - JavaScript,